Who Has the Right-of-Way at Texas Intersections?

 Right of Way Traffic

+In order for a driver to know who has the right of way, they must first know what is the right of way?
 The phrase “yield the right-of-way” refers to how a driver yields or “gives up” their “turn” (typically at an intersection) to another driver, pedestrian, or cyclist.
-As you can imagine, serious injuries can occur when drivers are unclear as to who should proceed through an intersection.
+As you can imagine, serious car accident injuries can occur when drivers are unclear as to who should proceed through an intersection.

 Drivers should always yield and give pedestrians the right of way, even if a crosswalk is unmarked.
 Pedestrians have the legal right to cross at a green light even if there is no metered walking sign.

-Driving Right of Way Rules
+Right of Way at Four Way Stop

-When at an unmetered intersection, yield to traffic already in the intersection and to the driver’s right.
+When at a four way stop, yield to traffic already in the intersection and to the driver’s right.
 If you arrive at an intersection at the same time as other drivers, yield to the driver to the right of you.
-At T-shaped intersections, the drivers who have come to the end of the road they were traveling on must yield to travelers who are driving on the road that goes in both directions.

 Turning Left